Frequently Asked Questions

 Patients with unrealistic expectations.

-Patients with exposed cementum and exposed root surfaces.
+Patients with exposed cementum and exposed root surfaces, as cementum does not lighten with teeth whitening agents.

 The Regulations and EU Directive specifically state the product must NOT be used on patients aged under 18.